Your browser is not supported for this experience.

 Is Kelowna a walkable city?

-Downtown Kelowna is made for walking, patios, shops, galleries, and the waterfront are all steps apart.
-For wineries, trailheads, and lake adventures, local tour companies or rentals are your best bet.
+Downtown is highly walkable, with shops, patios, galleries, and the waterfront all close together.
+For wineries, trailheads, and farther-flung adventures, rentals or tours are ideal.

 Where should I stay in Kelowna?